South Australian Internship Positions

 These places are only available to eligible international full-fee paying medical students from onshore medical schools in Australia having completed all of their medical degree in Australia.
 For further information visit the Australian Government Department of Health and Aged Care.

-Read an intern’s story.
-Dr Jerida Burgess is the 2022 SA Junior Doctor of the Year
+Dr Harry Gaffney is the 2023 South Australian Junior Doctor of the Year